ucr-rhic/ucr-rhic.github.io/how-tos/git_notes.md

 ### Sparse Checkout
 Sparse checkout can be used to exclude files to download from a repository.

-2. `git clone --no-checkout [url]`
+1. `git clone --no-checkout [url]`
+2. Go to created directory
-2. `git config core.sparseCheckout true`
+3. `git config core.sparseCheckout true`
-3. `cd .git` go to hidden git folder in the working tree
+4. `cd .git` go to hidden git folder in the working tree
-4. `cd info` go the *info* folder
+5. `cd info` go the *info* folder
-5. Create or modify file named *sparse-checkout* with files to download
+6. Create or modify file named *sparse-checkout* with files to download
    - Supports linux wildcard expansions
    - Use `!` preceding a file name to exclude it
+7. After setting up sparse checkout file run `git checkout` to grab the files
+   - Any additional changes to *sparse-checkout* will require a `git checkout`

 Example: Want to check out only StSpinDbMaker and all files that start with "StFcs" in StRoot
 > /\*
 > !/\*/